Seattle-Computing-Resourcing/scr-learning/learning/py/variables.md

 Floats have a limited precision but it is so large it does not usually matter.
 Just be wary that it's a possibility!

-Another error to be wary of is that adding two floatss can be slightly off.
+Another error to be wary of is that adding two floats can be slightly off.
 Try to type

 ``` py
 print(0.1 + 0.2)
 ```

 in your file, then run it.
-This should output the sum of 0.1 and 0.2, but instead is slightly off!
+This should output the sum of $0.1$ and $0.2$, but instead is slightly off!

 This error usually only matters when you're checking equality.
 Go to the lesson about if statements to learn more.